YIG sphere: Construction

 The YIG spheres themselves are on the order of 0.5 mm in diameter and are manufactured from slightly larger cubes of diced material by tumbling, as is done in the manufacture of jewelry.

 The garnet is mounted on a ceramic rod, and a pair of small loops around the sphere couple fields into and out of the sphere; the loops are half-turns, positioned at right-angles to each other to prevent direct electromagnetic coupling between them and each is grounded at one end.

 The input and output coils are oriented at right angles to one another around the YIG crystal.
 They are cross-coupled when energized by the ferrimagnetic resonance frequency, which depends on the external magnetic field supplied by an electromagnet.

 YIG filters usually consist of several coupled stages, each stage consisting of a sphere and a pair of loops.

 Applications

 YIG filters are often used as preselectors.
 YIG filters tuned by a sweep current are used in spectrum analyzers.
 Another YIG application is YIG oscillators, where the sphere acts as a tunable frequency-determining element.
 It is coupled to an amplifier which provides the required feedback for oscillation.
+An emerging application for the YIG spheres is quantum computing based on magnons.